-- Bring your wipes and hand sanitizer and join your kids on the monkey bars.
+- Join your kids on the monkey bars.
 Great upper body workout!
 Who cares what the other parents think?

 - Roughhouse!
 Play "Take off each others' socks," wrestling, or chase games.
 Anything that gets your kids laughing.
-That's a huge bonus, because you're helping them evaporate any anxieties they're carrying around.
+Laughter is a huge bonus, because you're helping them evaporate any anxieties they're carrying around.

 - Let each person in the family take turns being the leader while the rest of the family follows, doing jumping jacks, sun salutations, sit-ups, or invented moves.

 - Keep any bubble wrap that comes your way in a bag at the back of your closet.
 On a rainy day, pull it out for a Bubble-Wrap dance party!

 - Find good work-out classes for kids online, and exercise with your kids.

 - Load the kids and their bikes or scooters into the car and drive to the track at your local high school when it’s empty.
 Let the kids ride their trikes or bikes around the track, while you walk or jog.

 - Online “Baby & Me” yoga classes will help you keep good form while you get your stretch on.

 - Listen to your favorite podcasts while you walk briskly with your little one in a carrier or stroller.